smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/07 - Full Outer Join.md

 # FULL OUTER JOIN

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A `FULL OUTER JOIN` returns all rows from both tables, including unmatched rows from each side.
+A `FULL OUTER JOIN` returns all rows from both tables, including unmatched rows from each side.
 Where a match does not exist, the result will contain NULL markers for the columns from the non-matching table.

 Although less commonly used than `INNER JOIN` or `LEFT JOIN`, `FULL OUTER JOIN` is especially useful when you want a complete comparison between two related datasets—such as identifying what rows are missing or different between them.